ansible/ansibullbot/ISSUE_HELP.md

 Module's have metadata with a "supported_by" field per the [metadata proposal](https://github.com/ansible/proposals/issues/30).
 The possible values of supported_by are:
 * **unmaintained**: no community members are responsible for this module, so changes will have to be reviewed by the core team until someone volunteers to maintain it.
 See "core".
 * **core**: Members of the Ansible organization typically do all the maintainence on this module, so only they can approve changes.
 Expect reviews to take longer than most other modules because of the volume the core team has on a daily basis.
-* **commiter**: These modules are developed and maintained by the community, but the Ansible core team needs to approve changes.
+* **curated**: These modules are developed and maintained by the community, but the Ansible core team needs to approve changes.
 Once two or more community members give "shipit", the core team will be alerted to review.
 * **community**: These modules are also developed, maintained and supported by the community.
-If you are a maintainer for the module, use the "shipit" command to have the PR automerged, otherwise the bot will wait for shipits from 2 maintainers and then automerge.
+If you are a maintainer for the module, use the "shipit" command to approve the pullrequest.
+The bot will wait for shipits from 2 maintainers and then automerge.

 NOTE: If you have changes to other files in the PR, the "supported_by" property is ignored because the Ansible core team **must** approve those changes.